susiexsun/capstone_project/README.md

 ## Conclusions

 This custom built algorithm is able to make intuitive and insightful recommendations.
-The Graph structure using retweets is the secret sauce of this algorithm and an elegant way to cut through the noise on the Twitter Platform.
+The secret sauce here is the retweet Graph structure and an elegant way to cut through the noise on the Twitter Platform.

 ### Possibilities for further work